Board of Directors

 Donna Vestal, Member of the Board

-Donna Vestal is the editor of Harvest Public Media, a reporting collaboration of public media stations across the Midwest devoted to agriculture and food issues.
+Donna Vestal is the director of content strategy for KCUR 89.3, Kansas City’s public radio station and NPR affiliate.
+She also is supervising editor of Harvest Public Media, a reporting collaboration of public media stations across the Midwest devoted to agriculture and food issues.

-A newspaper veteran, Veteran worked nearly 18 years as an assistant business editor for The Kansas City Star, where she directed small business, retail, development, workplace and health care beats, among others.
+A newspaper veteran, Vestal worked nearly 18 years as an assistant business editor for The Kansas City Star, where she directed small business, retail, development, workplace and health care beats, among others.

 Vestal has a journalism degree from the University of Missouri and an MBA from the University of Kansas.